rpatters1/smufl-mapping/README.md

 codepoints (as used by Finale and similar systems) to SMuFL glyphs and Unicode codepoints.

-The format supports multiple mappings per glyph, preserves duplicate keys from the original MakeMusic data, and includes validation against SMuFL reference metadata.
+The format stores each glyph as an array of mapping objects (so multiple legacy codepoints per glyph remain valid JSON) and is validated against SMuFL reference metadata as well as [`docs/legacy_mapping.schema.json`](docs/legacy_mapping.schema.json).

 For a full description of the legacy mapping format, see:
 [`docs/legacy_mapping_format.md`](docs/legacy_mapping_format.md)